 If you find that following the car accident, you have mild symptoms of PTSD, an approach called active monitoring may be recommended.

+It might also be suggested if you have been experiencing PTSD symptoms for less than four weeks.
 The active monitoring approach requires you to monitor the symptoms so that you can assess if they are getting better or becoming worse.

 This is recommended because many people who experience PTSD-type symptoms get better within a few weeks and need no further treatment.